 Walking through the door, it’s immediately clear this will be a unique shopping experience.
 The Enchanted Fairy Garden greets you with a sweet sanctuary of crystals, twinkling lights, live plants and soothing sounds from the waterfall fountain.

 Positive energy permeates the entire store from the serene environment to the soothing sounds.
-Soft aromas from essential oils, handmade soaps, candles and incense calm and lift your spirits.
+Soft aromas from essential oils in the ritual candles, incense, and sage calm and lift your spirits.
 Each product and service is carefully selected to inspire you to reclaim your well-being and bring your ‘vibes’ up to joy.
-The store features crystals and gemstones, holistic and alternative well-being tools, books, Tarot and Oracle cards, essential oils, natural stone jewelry and beads and inspirational artisan gifts.
-In addition, we offer classes, events and retreats.
+The store features healing crystals, books, gemstone jewelry, holistic and alternative well-being tools, Tarot and Oracle cards, natural stone jewelry, and inspirational gifts.
+In addition, we offer classes, events, and retreats.

 “It’s about reminding people of their true nature and how spiritual and vibrational imbalances can manifest in physical ways,” explains Rock Shop owner, Susan K. Edwards.
-“With our products and services we inspire people to surround themselves with positive energy, reduce their stress and generally feel better.”Our 1,800 sq. ft. store is well stocked with healing crystals, new age supplies, aromatherapy, bulk herbs, essential oil products, sage, jewelry, pendulums, candles, fairy garden items, alternative healing tools, angel items, natural stone jewelry and unique gifts.
+“With our products and services we inspire people to surround themselves with positive energy, reduce their stress and generally feel better.”Our 1,800 sq. ft. store is well stocked with healing crystals, new age supplies, aromatherapy, bulk herbs, sage, jewelry, pendulums, candles, alternative healing tools, angel items, natural stone jewelry and unique gifts.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) has designated Paducah, Kentucky the world's seventh City of Crafts and Folk Art.
 Home to The National Quilt Museum, this historic river town offers an authentic cultural experience for visitors from around the globe!